 Mold and Mildew

-Mold and mildew spores can be found just about everywhere on the planet.
+Mold and mildew spores are just about everywhere on the planet.
 Indoors and outdoors and anywhere there is moisture.

-A necessary part of the environment, mold performs the task of decomposing dead plants and other organic material.
-It spreads easily by means of airborne microscopic spores and is found literally everywhere.
-Spores spread pervasively so that it is impossible for even high quality residential construction to exclude them from the home environment.
+Mold performs the task of decomposing dead plants and other organic material so it is a necessary part of the environment.
+It spreads easily by means of airborne microscopic spores.
+Spores spread pervasively.
+So that it is impossible for even high quality residential construction to exclude them from the home environment.

 Mildew and Mold Nasties